You have no items in your cart. Want to get some nice things?Go shopping

 Giving a new lease of life to old furniture, either to your existing pieces, or bargains you’ve picked up online or in charity shops, is a great way to embrace slow interiors and sustainability.
 Solid wood furniture can easily be brought up to date, or to your own tastes, or be mended to reduce waste and save new materials.
 Upcycling is also a creative activity, allowing you to really put your stamp on your own space and showcase something unique.

 Below we share everything you need to upcycle furniture, plus the steps to follow.
 Looking for some new pieces?
-Read our guide on where to buy second-hand furniture online.
+Read our guide on where to buy second-hand furniture online, or make a day of it, and head to the best towns for antique shopping in the UK.

 How to Upcycle Furniture